-Burkhalter New Investigator Grant for Clinical Research in Hand and Upper Limb Rehabilitation
+Burkhalter New Investigator Award for Clinical Research in Hand & Upper Limb Rehabilitation

-Non-experimental, pre-experimental, quasi-experimental, measurement, or qualitative studies designed to advance the clinical practice of hand and upper extremity rehabilitation in categories identified by the AHTF research priorities.
+Experimental, non-experimental, pilot studies, quasi-experimental, measurement, or qualitative studies designed to advance the clinical practice of hand and upper extremity rehabilitation in categories identified by the AHTF research priorities will be considered.

 Occupational or physical therapist clinicians, graduate students, or faculty at accredited occupational/physical therapy programs are eligible for this award.
 At least one member of the research team must be a member of ASHT with his or her role in the proposed research clearly defined and significant to the project.
 Preference is given to applicants who are novice occupational or physical therapist investigators.
 AHTF board members are not eligible.